Dividing business interests on separation if you were cohabiting

 Assessing whether you can make a claim

-you may be able to make a claim in court for compensation if your ex-partner won’t honour commitments they may have made.
+you might be able to make a claim in court for compensation if your ex-partner won’t honour commitments they might have made.

 Read our guide on Your options for legal or financial advice on separation.